v8/v8.dev/src/blog/4gb-wasm-memory.md

 Support for up to 4GB memory is another step in making the web as capable as native platforms, allowing 32-bit programs to be able to use just as much memory as they would normally.
 By itself this doesn’t enable a completely new class of application, but it does enable higher-end experiences, such as a very large level in a game or manipulating large content in a graphical editor.

 As mentioned earlier, support for 64-bit memory is also planned, which will allow accessing even more than 4GB.
 However, wasm64 will have the same downside as 64-bit does on native platforms, that pointers take twice as much memory.
-That’s why 4GB support in wasm32 is so important: We can access twice as much memory while code size remains as compact as wasm has always been!
+That’s why 4GB support in wasm32 is so important: We can access twice as much memory as before while code size remains as compact as wasm has always been!

 As always, test your code on multiple browsers, and also remember that 2-4GB is a lot of memory!
 If you need that much you should use it, but don’t do so unnecessarily since there just won’t be enough free memory on many users’ machines.
 We recommend that you start with an initial memory that is as small as possible, and grow if necessary; and if you allow growth, gracefully handle the case of a `malloc()` failure.